carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/useful_commands/README.md

 [root@rhel3 ~]# kubectl attach nginx -it
 ```

-If you need any further assistenace, feel free to ask your bootcamp host.
+If you need any further assistance, feel free to ask your bootcamp host.

 ## D. How can I easily list all the containers in a POD